 Hire a Lawyer

-But I don’t have to tell you that this is not the most cost-effective option because not everyone can afford to hire a lawyer when they are just starting their blog and have not made any money yet.
+But I don’t have to tell you that this is not the most cost-effective option because not everyone can afford to hire a lawyer when they are starting a blog and have not made any money yet.

 Free Legal Templates